dotnet-migrate - Migrates a Preview 2 .NET Core project to a .NET Core SDK 1.0 project.

 Template csproj file to use for migration.
 By default, the same template as the one dropped by

-The version of the sdk package that will be referenced in the migrated app.
-The default is the version of the sdk in dotnet new.
+The version of the sdk package that's referenced in the migrated app.
+The default is the version of the SDK in

 The path to the xproj file to use.
 Required when there is more than one xproj in a project directory.

 Skip migrating project references.
 By default, project references are migrated recursively.